united statesUSSTP

 Main Trade Routes

-Import of consumer goods and machinery
+Import of machinery and consumer products

 Major routes connecting with Asia, Europe, and North America